 This may be done by total internal reflection and continuous refraction.

 Different Types of optical fibers

-There are three types of optical fibres which are classified on the basis of the mode by which they propagate light.These are:
+There are three types of fiber optics which are classified on the basis of the mode by which they propagate light.These are:

 - Single mode step index